KrishnaLoard/JavaJunitFramework/KrishnasJavaJunitProject/ReadmeFile.txt

 Project Structure -->
 ClassName --> BaseTestCase --> Base Class for the UI Automation.
-ClassName --> RestAPIClient --> Base Clase for the API Testing.
+ClassName --> RestAPIClient --> Base Class for the API Testing.